HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   <span style="color:MediumPurple">ĜEJDA</span>
-  will graduately but exponentially convert the mantle- and then the entire Earth's core- into a gigantic reinforced [computronium](https://en.wikipedia.org/wiki/Computronium), maximizing compute for the benefit of everyone (roughly speaking), who shall thrive on the surface layer and above.
+  will graduately but exponentially convert the mantle- and then the entire Earth's core- into a gigantic reinforced planet-sized [computronium](https://en.wikipedia.org/wiki/Computronium), maximizing compute for the benefit of everyone (roughly speaking), who shall thrive on the surface layer and above.
-  The insane amount of power required by this third layer will likely have to come from off-planet (most notably the sun), So multiple massive power-receiver stations on the surface will have to be constructed;
+  The insane amount of power required by it will likely have to come from off-planet (most notably the sun), So multiple massive power-receiver stations on the surface will have to be constructed;